h-inoue/typed_jcop_example/README.md

     cd transfersystem
     jcopc.sh -d bin -sourcepath src main.Main

-Then, you can run a program by normal java command.
+Then, you can run a program with normal java command.

     java -cp bin main.Main

-**Requirements**
+#### Requirements
 You may need JRE 7.
 The compiler will cause an error on JRE 8.